phatt-23/Projekt-9-DIM/paper/combinatorics/algorithm.typ

 ))
   #sourcecode[```rust
   fn find_max_p_parallel(side_count: usize) -> f64 {
-      // ... (identical with the previous)
+      // ... (identical with the previous variant)

       for step in 1..=16 {
           let p = step as f64 * increment;